radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 * concatenating - Gather chunked clusters into one full file of aligned clusters

 Again we can examine the results.
-The stats output tells you how many clusters were found, and the number of clusters that pass the mindepth thresholds.
+The stats output tells you how many clusters were found (clusters_total), and the number of clusters that pass the mindepth thresholds (clusters_hidepth).
 We'll go into more detail about mindepth settings in some of the advanced tutorials but for now all you need to know is that by default step 3 will filter out clusters that only have a handful of reads on the assumption that these are probably all mostly due to